housepower/clickhouse_sinker/docs/dev/design.md

 - Generate batches for all shard slots if messages in one shard slot reach batchSize, or flush timer fire.
 Those batches form a `BatchGroup`.
 The `before` relationship could be impossilbe if messages of a partition are distributed to multiple batches.
 So those batches need to be committed after ALL of them have been written to clickhouse.
 - Write batchs to ClickHouse in a global goroutine pool(pool size is fixed according to number of task and clickhouse shards).

+## Task scheduling

+The clickhouse-server configuration item `max_concurrent_queries`(default 100) is the maximum number of simultaneously processed queries related to MergeTree table.
+If the number of concurrent INSERT is close to `max_concurrent_queries`, the user queries(`SELECT`) could fail due to the limit.

+If the clickhouse-server is big, ingesting data to >=100 MergeTree tabls via clickhouse_sinker bring pressure to the clickhouse cluster.
+On the other side, large number of clickhouse_sinker instances requires lot of CPU/MEM resources.

+The solution is, clickhouse_sinker instances coordinate with each other to assign tasks among themselves.

+The task scheduling procedure:

+- Some platform(Kubernetes, Yarn and etc.) start several clickhouse_sinker instances and may start/stop  instances dynamically.
+Every clickhouse_sinker instance register with Nacos as a single service(CLI option `--nacos-service-name`).
+- Someone publish(add/delete/modify) a list of tasks(with empty assignment) to Nacos.
+- The first clickhouse_sinker(per instance's ip+port) instance(named scheduler) is responsible to generate and publish task assignment regularly.
+The task list and assignment consist of the whole config.
+The task list change, service change and task lag change will trigger another assignment.
+The scheduler ensure Each clickhouse_innker instance's total lag be balanced.
+- Each clickhouse_sinker reload the config regularly.
+This may start/stop tasks. clickhouse_sinker stop tasks gracefully so that there's no message lost/duplication during task transfering.